aanandku/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 First I downloaded the zip file to my working directory, loaded the test and training sets into R:

-train_data is the X_train text file from the train folder test_data is teh X_test text file from the test folder y_train is the y_train text file from the train folder y_test is the y_test text file from the test folder subject_test is the subect_test text file from the test folder subject_train is the subject_train text file from the train folder.
+train_data is the X_train text file from the train folder

+test_data is the X_test text file from the test folder

+y_train is the y_train text file from the train folder

+y_test is the y_test text file from the test folder

+subject_test is the subect_test text file from the test folder

+subject_train is the subject_train text file from the train folder.

 merged_data is train_data and test_data merged

 merged_subject is subject_train and subject_test merged

 merged_y is y_train and y_test merged

 ##Second Part